fravaccaro/harbour-mydatatransfer/README.md

 <br style="clear: both; height:5px;" />

 * Backup of Sailfish OS app data and files inside Documents, Music, Pictures and Videos folders.
+* Backup to SD card.
-* Restore from a save file.
+* Restore from a backup file.
 * Over-the-air transfer of data and files (only with Developer mode active and ssh password set).

 ## Translate